-First, though, if you're planting outside, you might want to have your soil tested for toxins by your local County Cooperative Agricultural Extension Service (you can find your state office here).
+First, though, if you're planting outside, you might want to have your soil tested for toxins by your local County Cooperative Agricultural Extension Service.
 Depending on the results, they may recommend certain amendments to neutralize the toxins and provide a healthy growing environment.
 Or, if you choose to plant in containers, your best bet is to use organic potting soil.

 Here are some tips that will help in growing kale:

 - When to grow outside: Plant kale in the early spring, and harvest until it gets too warm and it goes to seed.
 Or, sow in the fall and harvest until the ground freezes.
 A little frost is actually said to make kale tastier!

 - When to grow inside: Year round!
 If you're short on outdoor space, kale can be grown in indoor containers during all seasons.
 A south-facing window is preferable, but the great thing about kale is that it can tolerate some shade as long as it gets six hours of sun in the morning or afternoon.